selfsk/selfsk.github.io/_posts/2021-04-13-motorcycling-101.md

 In this post I'm trying to share my vision of "motorcycling 101", or "what I think should be taught to people who start riding motorcycles for the first time".
 I think current approach to preparing brand new people for riding motorcycles is [somewhat confusing...](/motorcycles/education/learning/2021/03/18/how-i-didnt-become-an-instructor.html).
 I'm trying to focus on fundamentals, since the lack of focus in that area I noticed in Basic Riding Course.

 The basics and foundation of riding a motorcycle is not harder than riding a bicycle.
-Complexity is coming from each bike's input (things like throttle, brakes, lean angle, steering) as well as rider's input (like vision, hearing, feeling), each can be adjusted within a broad spectrum and with different granularity!
+Complexity is coming from each bike's input (things like throttle, brakes, steering, body position) as well as rider's input (like vision, hearing, feeling), each input can be adjusted/processed within a broad spectrum and with different granularity!

+I was inspired by work of [Ken Hill](http://khcoaching.com/podcasts/), [Nick Ienatsch](https://ridelikeachampion.com/teams/nick-ienatsch/),[Keith Code](https://www.youtube.com/watch?v=jZ_FOptQB1Q&ab_channel=superbikeschool) and many others, whose work I was able to get a hold on, my personal experiences and understanding of various aspects of riding.

 # New rider